Diabetes and High Blood Pressure

-Nearly 1 in 3 American adults has high blood pressure, and 2 of 3 people with diabetes report having high blood pressure or take prescription medications to lower their blood pressure.
-When your blood pressure is high, your heart has to work harder and your risk for heart disease, stroke, and other problems goes up.
+When your blood pressure is high, your heart has to work harder and your risk for heart disease, stroke, and other problems go up.

 The thing you may not know is that high blood pressure won’t go away without treatment.
 That could include lifestyle and dietary changes and, if your doctor prescribes it, medication.

 Click on the expandable links below to learn more about high blood pressure.

 Blood pressure is the force of blood flow inside your blood vessels.
 Your doctor records your blood pressure as two numbers, such as 120/80, which you may hear them say as "120 over 80."
 Both numbers are important.

 The first number is the pressure as your heart beats and pushes blood through the blood vessels.
 Health care providers call this the "systolic" pressure.
 The second number is the pressure when the vessels relax between heartbeats.
 It's called the "diastolic" pressure.

 - Healthy blood pressure: below 120/80

 - Early high blood pressure: between 120/80 and 140/90

 - High blood pressure: 140/90 or higher